sombriks/spring-security-demo/README.md

 - <http://localhost:8080/protected>
 - <http://localhost:8080/admin>

-## testing
+## Testing

 ```bash
 ./mvnw clean compile test
 ```

+Tests will use spring security test and checks endpoints for the proper authentication outcome.

 ## Noteworthy

-Main branch is the *zero-config* setup.
+- The main branch is the *zero-config* setup.
 See other branches to better understand how to secure a spring boot service.
+- [Basic authentication]
+- [Form login]
+- [JWT (sessionless) authentication]